Erewhon (store)

-Erewhon Market (/'ɛrɛʍɒn/ ERR-eh-hwon) is an American upscale grocery chain with eleven locations, all in the Greater Los Angeles area.
+Erewhon (/'ɛr.ɛ.ʍɒn/, ERR-eh-hwon) is an American upscale grocery chain with 14 locations, all in the Greater Los Angeles area.

 History

-Erewhon was founded in Boston, Massachusetts, in 1966 by Michio and Aveline Kushi.
+Erewhon was founded in Boston, Massachusetts, in 1966 by Michio and Aveline Kushi, who were followers of the macrobiotic diet movement.
 The name "Erewhon" is derived from the 1872 satirical novel Erewhon by Samuel Butler.
 In the novel, Erewhon, an anagram of "nowhere," is a utopia in which individuals are responsible for their own health and prosecuted for the crime of being unhealthy.

 The Erewhon Organic brand was originally a health foods producer with a single store in Boston.
 The Kushis moved to Los Angeles and opened Erewhon's oldest operating location, in the Fairfax District, in 1969.
 In 1979, the brand was purchased from bankruptcy by employee Tom DeSilva.
 In 2011, Tony and Josephine Antoci purchased the Fairfax District store from the widow of Tom DeSilva.
 The Antocis created and developed the brand into an upscale supermarket.
+The brand has been compared to the early years of Whole Foods Market.

 Following several years of increasing financial performance, New York–based private equity firm Stripes Group purchased a substantial minority stake in Erewhon in 2019.
 In June 2021, Erewhon became a certified B Corporation.

-With eleven locations in Los Angeles County, the brand has been compared to the early years of Whole Foods Market.

-As of 2023, Erewhon ships nationwide to all 50 states, and also ships to Australia, Canada, and the UK.
+As of 2023, Erewhon ships nationwide to all 50 states, as well as Australia, Canada, and the UK.

 In 2024, Erewhon filed an environmental lawsuit to block the construction of a mixed-use development which would include 520 apartments (78 of which were subsidized affordable housing), ground floor retail and restaurants on the lot of the vacant Sportsmen's Lodge hotel near its Studio City location.

+Business model

+Since the purchase by the Antoci's, Erewhon has sought to cultivate a young, affluent audience for its stores, presenting the stores as an aspirational, exclusive destination.
+Erewhon's clientele includes many celebrities.
+In addition to the relatively high prices of its products, Erewhon is known for stocking products appealing to wellness trends, as well as various dietary practices such as veganism.
+A key part of its offering is convenience, with a major part of the stores being dedicated to salad bars and drink/smoothie counters, making Erewhon function partly like a cafe in addition to a grocery store.
+Erewhon's products, which have cultivated a significant following on social media, are often only available for a short window of time.